ONSdigital/business-index-dataload/docs/bi-dataload-csv-extract.md

 ### Data outputs ###

 * All the output files were generated via Spark and written to HDFS.
-* Thsi means the actual data is written as multiple `part-NNNNN` files inside a directory such as `bi-paye-jun-2017.csv`.
+* Thsi means the actual data is written as multiple `part-NNNNN` files inside a directory such as `bi-paye.csv`.
 * The Spark process repartitioned the data onto a single partition before output  in order to creat a single `part-NNNNN` file in the relevant output directory.
-* This file was then downloaded manually and re-named before being sent to HRMC.
+* This file was then downloaded manually and re-named e.g. as `bi-paye-jun-2017.csv` before being sent to HRMC.

 ### Spark CSV ###